Mura language

 Mura is a language of Amazonas, Brazil.
 It is most famous for Pirahã, its sole surviving dialect.
-Linguistically, it is typified by agglutinativity, a very small phoneme inventory (around 11 compared to around 44 in English), whistled speech, and the use of tone.
+Linguistically, it is typified by agglutinativity, a very small phoneme inventory (around 11 compared to around 44 in English), whistled speech, the use of tone, and a very limited, perception-based numeral system.
 In the 19th century, there were an estimated 30,000–60,000 Mura speakers.
 It is now spoken by only 300 Pirahã people in eight villages.

 Classification

 Mura is often proposed to be related to Matanawí.
 Kaufman (1994) also suggests a connection with Huarpe in his Macro-Warpean proposal.

 Dialects

 Since at least Barboza Rodrigues (1892), there have been three ethnic names commonly listed as dialects of Mura, or even as Muran languages.
 The names are: